 Any questions or complaints about potential or perceived discrimination in violation of any state or federal law should be directed to Angie Albeck , CCV Equity Officer/Title IX Coordinator and Americans with Disabilities Act Compliance Officer/504 Coordinator (802-654-0690; 1 Abenaki Way, Winooski, VT 05404), or Bo Finnegan, Deputy Title IX Coordinator (802-828-2816; 660 Elm St., Montpelier, VT 05601); the VSC Office of the Chancellor; the Vermont Office of the Attorney General; the Regional Office of Civil Rights; or the Equal Opportunity Employment Commission, Washington, D.C.

 Research by or About CCV Students, Faculty or Staff: outlines responsible and ethical principles to guide the gathering and reporting of data and the use of ethical research protocols, especially with regard to human subjects.

 Satisfactory Academic Progress: details College and federal guidelines used to demonstrate ongoing student success, which is required for a student to be eligible for state and federal financial aid.

-Sexual Misconduct and Assault: describes the prohibitions around sexual activity or sexual touching without consent, and the procedures by which such concerns are addressed.
+Sexual Misconduct, Domestic and Dating Violence, & Stalking (VSC Policy 311a): describes the prohibitions around sexual activity or sexual touching without consent, domestic violence, dating violence and stalking, and the procedures by which such concerns are addressed.
 It also provides important recommendations for victims of sexual misconduct.

 Student Assistance Program: describes the process whereby students may be referred to outside resources when personal issues interfere with their working and learning at CCV.